WaviestBalloon/Bloxtivity/README.md

-# BloxtivityToast
+# Bloxtivity
-Get OS notifications about your friend's activity on Roblox so you can join them anytime
+OS notifications about your friend's activity on Roblox!
+Works on Windows and Linux.